arseniyus/bc17-w3d2-workshop-dom-events-challenges/README.md

 Each challenge has instructions in its `app.js` file.
 There is no need to run each individual html file in the challenge folders, you can access them from the main `index.html` in the root!

+- After you completed the challenges, feel free to run the test using `npm test` for all of the tests or `npm test *name of your file/folder* `

 **Let's do this!** 🚀